+My MS laboratory at Duke University is exploring the use of high sensitivity assays to develop a trajectory of disease development in progressive MS; we are exploring the use of endogenous oxysterols to trigger remyelination of white matter injury in MS; and establishing the immune expression and receptor profile in stable or progressive MS patients.
 I am PI of the MURDOCK-MS collection, a cross sectional MS cohort of ~1000 MS patients that will provide the basis for genetic, genomic and metabolomic biomarker identification of MS disease development and progression.
 I am Director of the Duke Center for Research in Autoimmunity and MS within the Duke Department of Neurology.